syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Events.md

 ---
-layout: post
+layout : post
-title: Placing and Dragging Syncfusion RadialMenu control in Xamarin.Forms
-description: Postioning and Dragging RadialMenu control in Xamarin.Forms
-platform: Xamarin
-control: SfRadialMenu
-documentation: ug
+title : Events in Syncfusion RadialMenu control for Xamarin.Forms description : Learn how to perform events in RadialMenu platform : xamarin control : SfRadialMenu documentation : ug
 ---

-# Placing and Dragging RadialMenu

-You can place radial menu anywhere on its parent layout, and drag it with in the parent layout.

-## Dragging RadialMenu

-You can enable/disable dragging by using the `IsDragEnabled` property.
+# Events

+## Perform an action while navigating to next level

+In radial menu, you can perform an action while navigating from one level to another level.
+The [`Navigating`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRadialMenu.XForms~Syncfusion.SfRadialMenu.XForms.SfRadialMenu~Navigating_EV.html) event occurs when navigating from one level to another level and the [`Navigated`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRadialMenu.XForms~Syncfusion.SfRadialMenu.XForms.SfRadialMenu~Navigated_EV.html) event occurs after navigating to another level.

 {% tabs %}